Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement: Exact solution

 \subsection{Structural properties}

-Contrary to the thermodynamic properties, which are related to global quantities of the system, structural properties are mainly related to the arrangements of the particles and the different configurations they are placed into.
-The basic structural property that can be looked into is the (longitudinal) radial distribution function (RDF) $g_{ij}(x)$ which, in Laplace space, is given by~\cite{MS23b}
+Contrary to thermodynamic properties, which relate to the global quantities of the system, structural properties are primarily concerned with the arrangements and configurations of the particles.
+The key advantage of the 1D mapping over the TMM lies precisely in its ability to access these structural properties.
+The fundamental structural property that can be examined is the (longitudinal) radial distribution function (RDF) $g_{ij}(x)$, which, in Laplace space, is given by~\cite{MS23b}

 where $\mathsf{\Omega}$ is the $M\times M$ matrix of elements $\Omega_{ij}$ and $\mathsf{I}$ is the unit matrix.
 Henceforth, for enhanced clarity, we will omit the second argument ($\beta$) in $\Omega_{ij}$.